|

 The Roxy still displays it's original pioneer northwest photographer Asahel Curtis' giant photo mural of Bremerton, The Navy Yard with the White Fleet of 1908.
 At the time it was one of largest photo murals ever produced in the Pacific Northwest.

-It is now owned, operated and lovingly cared for by Calvary Chapel Bremerton, and is used for a church, Christian concerts, events and movies.
-It features Solomon's Porch Coffee House & Espresso Bar.
+After closing, it was home to Calvary Chapel Bremerton, and was used for a church, Christian concerts, events and movies.
+It featured Solomon's Porch Coffee House & Espresso Bar.

 Photos Photos remain the property of the Member and may not be reproduced without the written consent of the Member. |